South Sudan Entry Requirements

 Gifts/Goods

-Items clearly for commercial purposes will be subject to duty.
-All electronics should be declared.
+Goods for commercial purposes are subject to duty.
+New, expensive electronics may be questioned.

 Prohibited Items